mindspore-ai/docs/docs/mindflow/docs/source_en/physics_driven/cylinder_flow.md

 ### Modeling based on Navier-Stokes equation

-`Problem` contains the governing equations, boundary conditions, initial conditions, etc. for solving the problem.
-The governing equations are in the component form of velocity equation.
-The initial conditions and boundary conditions are obtained from the known data, and different boundary conditions can be obtained according to different data sets.
+`Problem` contains the governing equations, boundary conditions and initial conditions for solving the problem.
+The governing equation directly uses the incompressible `N-S` equation.
+The initial conditions and boundary conditions are obtained from the known data.
+Users can set different boundary conditions according to different data sets.

 ```python
 # define problem